Chicken Alfredo Recipe

 - Dice pre-cooked chicken into ¼" size chunks, measure out 1 cup to use for this recipe, return leftover chicken to your refrigerator.

 - If you're using fettuccine or spaghetti, break the dry pasta into halves or thirds.
 Place pasta, 2 teaspoons chicken base, and 2 cups cold water into the bowl of the pressure cooker.
 (You might want to add more water if you have a jiggle top pressure cooker.)

-- If you’re using frozen diced chicken, add it to the pressure cooker.
-If you’re using fresh chicken, don’t add it until after the noodles have been cooked.
-Cook at HIGH PRESSURE (10 PSI) for 2 minutes using QUICK RELEASE.
-When timer beeps, use tongs to move pressure valve to “pressure release”.
-Turn off the “keep warm” setting.
+- If you're using frozen diced chicken or uncooked chicken, add it to the pressure cooker.
+If you're using pre-cooked chicken, don't add it until after the noodles have been cooked.
+Cook at HIGH PRESSURE (10 PSI) for 2 minutes using QUICK RELEASE (if you're using raw chicken, increase the time under pressure to 3 minutes).
+When timer beeps, use tongs to move pressure valve to "pressure release".
+Turn off the "keep warm" setting.

 - Stir 1 tablespoon of roasted garlic into the jar of alfredo sauce.